johan162/mptools/README.md

 ```

 This will install `multipass` on a MacOS (both M1 and Intel).
 On Intel architecture it will also
-replace the default *hyperkit* virtualization with *qemu*.
-In addition, it will add
+replace the default *hyperkit* virtualization with *qemu* since this driver will more allow
+the modification of existing machine to, say, adjust the memory size.

+In addition, the script will add
 a number of aliases to the `~/.zshenv` file to make it easier to manage and start
 nodes.
 See the section *Aliases* for a detailed description.
+As a final step it will also
+add an environment variable to hold the current users public SSH key to make it possible
+to use SSH to log-in to the created nodes as the environment variable `SSH_PUBLIC_KEY`.

 The script will automatically detect if `multipass` have already been installed, and
 hence can be considered idempotent.